C-Keenan/bashscripts/README.md

 # as you need.
 NO WARRANTY is to be expected nor given and all use is left to the
 # downloaders discretion.
 I did NOT force you to run the script so if there are any
 # damages to your system they are on you for not understanding the script, I will
-# however try to help you fix the problem if the scripts have been unaltered though I
+# however try to help you fix the problem if the scripts have been unaltered, though I
 # am still learning about linux and it's ins and outs so I can't say I'll be much more
 # help than using your favorite search engine to figure it out or completely starting
 # from scratch.
 Always backup your data and do your best to follow the 3,2,1 backup